teresahanak/wikipedia-life-expectancy/README.md

 4. Due to 1-3, reproducing the scraping steps as an exercise in Web scraping with Scrapy is recommended, over aiming to duplicate the results here from start to finish.
 For comparitive results, choosing any entry point after scraping is the better option.

 Follow [these instructions](https://www.youtube.com/watch?v=ooNngLWhTC4) from Frank Andrade, to set up Anaconda virtual environment and Scrapy.
-1. Virtual evironment created with Anaconda Navigator (2.2.0)
+1. Create virtual environment with Anaconda Navigator (2.2.0)
-2. Scrapy (2.6.1) installed in virtual environment
+2. Install Scrapy (2.6.1) in the virtual environment
-3. PyCharm (Professional 2021.1.2) synched to Anaconda virtual environment
+3. Synch PyCharm (Professional 2021.1.2) to the Anaconda virtual environment
 4. Install protego (0.2.1)